equivalent/scrapbook2/archive/blogs/2017-09-cloud-coding.md

 their prod, try to replicate that!
 Even 8 GB Ram laptops are not enough)

-Usually what is done when you have so many services  is that you lunch on your machine only microservices you really need to work on (one or two) and you let them communicate with remote staging/QA services.
+Usually what is done when you have so many services  is that you launch on your machine only microservices you really need to work on (one or two) and you let them communicate with remote staging/QA services.
 Or if your company has a clever DevOps team they can set up for you server orchestration task to spawn fresh  new